byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - Sankey:

-    - The last node level is the functions linked to each Taxon (when plotting Taxa-Func).
+    - For Taxa-Function results, the final node level contains the functions linked to each taxon.
-    - Sankey plotting is available for both **DESeq2** and **Limma** result tables on **Taxa** and **Taxa-Func** comparisons.
+    - Sankey plotting is available for Limma and DESeq2 Taxa and Taxa-Function result tables.

     <img src="MetaX_Cookbook.assets/taxa_func_sankey.png" alt="taxa_func_sankey" />

-- Differential result tables generated from **group-control** analyses can be right-clicked in the table list to:
-  - Open them in the **Differential Results Extractor**
-  - Generate a **long-format table** for downstream filtering, export, or plotting
+Right-click a supported differential result in Table Review to open the **Differential Results Extractor** or generate a long-format table for downstream filtering, export, or plotting.

-### Tukey Test
+#### Tukey Test

 <img src="./MetaX_Cookbook.assets/tukey_test.png" alt="tukey_test"/>

-- **Select a function:**

-  - Test the significant groups in this function.

-- **Select a Taxon:**

-  - Test the significant groups in this taxon.

-- **Select both function and taxon:**

-  - Test the significant groups in this function and this taxon.
+Select a function, a taxon, or a linked taxon-function pair to identify which group means differ after ANOVA.

   <img src="./MetaX_Cookbook.assets/taxa_func_linked_only.png" alt="taxa_func_linked_only"  />

-  - Show Linked Taxa Only: only shows the taxa linked with the current function in the taxa combo box.
+  - **Show Linked Taxa Only** restricts the taxon selector to taxa linked to the current function.

-  - Show Linked Func Only: Only shows the functions linked with the current taxon in the function combo box.
+  - **Show Linked Func Only** restricts the function selector to functions linked to the current taxon.

-    **Do not forget to click <u>Reset Function Taxa List</u> to restore all items after filtering.**
+  - Click **Reset Function Taxa List** to restore the full selectors.

-- **Tukey result plot:**
-  - The dots and lines show the difference in the mean value of the Tukey test
+The Tukey result plot displays pairwise mean differences and their intervals.

 <img src="./MetaX_Cookbook.assets/tukey_plot.png" alt="tukey_plot"  />